Better-Process-Group-LLC/Multi-Agent-Custom-Automation-Engine-Solution-Accelerator-TEST1/README.md

 Push commits to the `features-001` branch and the code will automatically deploy to the [`dev-slot` environment](https://app-macae-novkmzdbkmlk-dev-slot.azurewebsites.net).

+For a step-by-step tutorial on editing in Visual Studio Codespaces and previewing your changes before committing, see [Codespaces Developer Guide](./docs/CodespacesDeveloperGuide.md).

 1. Create a feature branch if you haven't already:
    ```bash
    git checkout -b features-001